 Another common form of therapy for sciatica is dry needling, a treatment that looks similar to acupuncture but targets pain trigger points often referred to as knots.
 Dry needling can be particularly helpful in reducing the pain of sciatica by releasing the tightened muscles around the sciatic nerve.

 Ultrasound treatments for lower back pain and sciatica have become a common way to treat discomfort and speed up the healing process.
 Therapeutic ultrasound works by producing vibrations from a handheld device and rubbing it against the affected area.
 This helps provide heat and energy to the body and works to reduce the pain experienced by sciatica.

 An often overlooked way of treating lower back pain is through simple ice therapy.
 While the other treatments require serious expertise and understanding built on years of learning, ice therapy can be applied by anyone in almost any situation.
 The simplest method is to apply the ice for 15 minutes on the area that is affected a couple of times per day.
 This can help reduce swelling, inflammation and reduce the pain that patients might be experiencing.

 Simple exercises at home

-Another great way to target sciatic pain when you are at home or in a hurry are simple exercises to help strengthen and stretch the affected area.
-While this might not be possible for people with extreme pain, it might help for those that are experiencing more manageable symptoms.
-Some stretches to do include the sitting spinal stretch, standing hamstring stretch and different variations of the pigeon pose.
+Another great way to target sciatic pain when you are at home or in a hurry is simple exercises to help strengthen and stretch the affected area.
+While this might not be possible for people with extreme pain, it might help those that are experiencing more manageable symptoms.
+Some stretch to do include the sitting spinal stretch, standing hamstring stretch and different variations of the pigeon pose.